jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-01-21-one-line-film-synopses.md

 A 25 year old highschool student accidentally kills his sister and subsequently becomes the earthly incarnation of Satan.

 ### Midsommar
-The penny finally drops for an American student that she deserves better when she joins a cult and they offer to murder him for her.
+The penny finally drops for an American student that she deserves better than her boyfriend when she joins a pagan Swedish cult and they offer to murder him for her.

 ### The Lighthouse
 Robert Pattinson suffers a psychotic break after extensive bullying by a seagull while Willem Defoe mistakenly believes this is an